What is nephrotic syndrome?

 Key points about nephrotic syndrome

-- Dialysis may be needed if kidney failure develops which can occur in extreme cases.
+- Dialysis may be needed if kidney failure develops which can happen in extreme cases.

 - Before your visit, write down questions you want answered.